Contents

 • From Krakow: If you prefer driving, it's about a 1.5-hour drive from Krakow to Auschwitz.

-• From Warsaw: It's about 3.5 to 4.5-hour drive from Warsaw to Auschwitz.
+• From Warsaw: It's a 3.5 to 4.5-hour drive from Warsaw to Auschwitz.

 Parking facilities: